*How Can We Obey the Law Against War?

 Because humanity is war conscious dominant, protesting weapons of war will not end war.
 The weapons are not the problem ... it is the military mindset behind the choice of weapon in the service of what.

 This is the paradox of peace: humanity without war, humanity at peace from war, is forever humanity’s prayer, but, “we” do not believe freedom from war can become reality.
-Unbelief—the law against war—is not to be trusted.
+Unbelief—the law against war is not to be trusted.
 The idea is judged as “naïve”.
-Law or War in which to place our trust?

 For these reasons, rational arguments against war will never convince the “we” of our global population to give up war.
 The negatives against war beg the question of what will keep my family and me safe from the terror of war.
 Yet, there is a strong “gut” resistance to ending war even though many wish it otherwise.